Cheeger constant (graph theory)

 In mathematics, the Cheeger constant (also Cheeger number or isoperimetric number) of a graph is a numerical measure of whether or not a graph has a "bottleneck".
 The Cheeger constant as a measure of "bottleneckedness" is of great interest in many areas: for example, constructing well-connected networks of computers, card shuffling.
 The graph theoretical notion originated after the Cheeger isoperimetric constant of a compact Riemannian manifold.

-The Cheeger constant is named after the mathematician Jeff Cheeger.
+The Cheeger constant is named after Jeff Cheeger.

 Definition

 Let G be an undirected finite graph with vertex set V(G) and edge set E(G).
 For a collection of vertices A ⊆ V(G), let ∂A denote the collection of all edges going from a vertex in A to a vertex outside of A (sometimes called the edge boundary of A):